-Similarly, if only 10% of the population exhibit the condition, then in order to be 90% sure that a positive result indicates the presence of the condition, then the test can give a false-positive result only 1 every 100 times it gives true positive results.
+Similarly, if only 10% of the population exhibits the condition, then in order to be 90% sure that a positive result indicates the presence of the condition, the test can give a false-positive result only 1 every 100 times it gives true positive results.
 Intuitively, what’s going on is that the base-10 logarithm of the “likelihood ratio” (10 and 100 respectively in the examples above) is the “number of nines added to the baseline probability”, interpreting a probability of 0.1 as having “negative 1 nine”.

 Fagan TJ.
 Letter: Nomogram for Bayes theorem.
 NEJM, July 1975.